 With an automatic transmission, the gears shift themselves.
 This is done using a system that’s powered by hydraulic pressure.
 A shift valve controls each shift of the gears and shifts depending on speed, the road, and load conditions.

 An automatic transmission is much easier to use.
 Unlike a manual transmission, you don’t have to use a clutch pedal or gearshift lever.
 The automatic transmission does the work all by itself.

 Immensely complex, at its simplest automatic transmissions automatically change to higher and lower gears with changes in the car’s speed and the load on the engine.
 These also take into account the amount of pressure placed on the gas pedal and shift accordingly to increase the engine RPM’s as necessary to reach the required speed.

 Manual transmissions require the use of a clutch to apply and remove engine torque to the transmission input shaft.
 This happens gradually so that the car can be started from a complete stop.

 The manual transmission encompasses a variety of active parts:

 The clutch on your car or truck can be compared to an on-off switch.
 When the clutch is disengaged (clutch pedal down), the release mechanism actuates the fork.
 The fork contacts the release bearing, moving it against the clutch diaphragm spring fingers.
-This action allows the clutch pressure plate to lift away from the flywheel, opening a very small space between the disc, flywheel and pressure plate.
+This action allows the clutch pressure plate to lift away from the flywheel, opening a very small space between the disc, flywheel, and pressure plate.
 When the disc moves away from the flywheel, power flow from the engine to the transmission is interrupted.
-The engine crankshaft and flywheel are rotating at a higher speed than the disc and transmission input shaft that are coasting.
+The engine crankshaft and flywheel are rotating at a higher speed than the disc and transmission input shaft that is coasting.
 When the clutch is engaged (clutch pedal up), the disc slips briefly to provide smooth engagement and, once again, the clutch clamps the disc against the flywheel.
 This causes the input shaft to turn, transmitting engine power to the transmission.